ac12644/ac12644/README.md

 </a>
 <br/>
 <br/>
-i'm abhishek chauhan 👨‍💻, a web3 developer fueled by passion 🔥. with a focus on user experience, architecture, and code quality, i take pride in building things right 💯. as an open-source enthusiast and maintainer, i understand the power of collaboration and knowledge sharing. the open-source community has taught me so much 🧠, and i love giving back through my contributions 💻. let's build amazing things together! 🚀
+hi, i'm abhishek chauhan 👨‍💻, a passionate blockchain architect specializing in btc-l2 and ethereum. my work is driven by a commitment to exceptional user experience, robust architecture, and high-quality code. i take pride in building things the right way 💯. as an open-source enthusiast and maintainer, i deeply value the power of collaboration and knowledge sharing. the open-source community has taught me so much 🧠, and i love giving back through my contributions 💻. let's build amazing things together! 🚀

  <img align="right" alt="GIF" src="https://github.com/ac12644/ac12644/blob/main/icons/coding.gif" width="500" height="320" />

 <!-- - 💬 [ask](mailto:ac12644@gmail.com) me, i'm open to collab :) -->